osm-fr/osmose-backend/doc/0-Index.md

 The issues are defined and produced by analyzers (and plugins).

 ### Classes of issues
 A class of issue is a definition of the issues the analyzer will yield.
-The classes of issues are defined by the following fields.
+The classes of issues are defined by the following fields :

 * `id`: each class of issue should have an unique `id` in the scope of the analyzer.
 Note: all plugins are in the same scope of the `Analyser_Sax`.